ahochsteger/gmail-processor/docs/config-schema-v2.md

 <a name="reference-config"></a>
 ## Config

-Represents a configuration for GMail2GDrive
+Represents the configuration root for GMail2GDrive

 **`Config` Properties**